Lock files (like

 - Get up to speed with SAFE Template which covers both the frontend and backend sides of your app

 npm install, which will download the needed packages to the

 src/App.fsprojfile.
 You can install them by running

-dotnet restore, but this is already automatically done by Fable.
+dotnet restore src, but this is already automatically done by Fable.

 Build & run the app

-npm startwhen the compilation is done, you'll be able to access your project from http://localhost:8080/ with your favorite browser.
+- You can access your project at http://localhost:8080/ with your favorite browser.

 - The server is in “watch” mode.
 Each time you save an